 Montessori believes that an environment should be tailored to the child.
 This often means equipping your home with child-sized furniture.
 Having comfortable furniture allows children to move around independently.
 Weaning tables are no different.
 It allows babies to transition from a liquid diet (nursing or formula) to eating solid foods.
 This allows babies to enjoy a meal in the same way they have seen their parents since birth.
 Montessori weaning tables have many benefits, in our opinion.

 Weaning tables allow children who have started eating solid food to practice eating like adults and older children, helping them develop a sense of independence very early in life.
-All learning depends on the confidence, drive, and exploration that come from this.
+All learning depends on the confidence, drive, and exploration that comes from this.
 By teaching children to take pride in their accomplishments and directing their own activities, the weaning table prepares them for the Montessori approach to learning.

-When to Introduce the Weaning Table
+When to introduce the Weaning Table

 The pace and development of every kid are different, and it’s a good idea to respect that.
 At the same age, not all children are ready for solid food or to sit comfortably on their own.
 But most children are ready to sit unassisted and start experimenting with solid food once they’re eight months old.

-Benefits of Using a Weaning Table
+Benefits of using a weaning Table

 Weaning tables allow children to become independent and self-directed.
 Giving children the freedom to leave the table as they wish without needing assistance is a great way to teach them autonomy and how good it feels to be able to do things on their own.